mlops-2425q1-mds-upc/MLOps-2425q1-demos/docs/pytest-demo.md

 omit = ["src/prepare.py", "src/evaluate.py", "src/train.py", "src/train_api_demo_models.py"]

 [tool.pytest.ini_options]
+pythonpath = "."
 testpaths = "tests"
 addopts = "--junitxml=out/tests-report.xml --cov=src --cov-report=html:out/coverage"
 ```

 In detail:
 - `omit` specifies the files that should be omitted from the coverage report;
+- `pythonpath` specifies the path to the root directory of the project;
 - `testpaths` specifies the directory where the tests are located;
 - `addopts` specifies the options to pass to `pytest`.
 In this case, we are specifying the path to the results file that
 - can be read by continuous integration tools, the path to the module for the coverage report and the directory where